tomjoht/learnapidoc/kindle_instructions.md

 - config file is \_config_kindle.yml
 - this specifies and absolute path to the /images folder. otherwise the kindle gen will not show the images.
 - make sure you have the latest images from wasabi downloaded:
-- use format: kindle for targeting kindle
+- use format: print for targeting kindle
 - no tables allowed. take images of tables instead
 - tocstart.html is the beginning page that lists the chapters
 - docapis.ncx is used for the built-in navigation in kindle